cue-lang/cuelang.org/hugo/content/en/examples/shortcodes/code-tabs/index.md

 : optional - Determine if tabs should be synced as port of a group.
 If you add a groupId the selected tab will be synced across tabs with the same groupId.

+limitHeight
+: optional - value: true/false (omitting this attribute is same as false) Determine if the tabs should have a height.
+By default it fits the content of the tabs.
+By setting it to true it has a height of 500px.
+This can be used if tabs contain long content.

 ## Attributes on code-tab

 name